Errors and Warnings¶

 wire [2:0] xout = {x[1:0], shift_in};

-and change all receiving logic to instead receive “xout”.
+And change all receiving logic to instead receive “xout”.
 Alternatively, change it to:

 wire [2:0] x = {xin[1:0], shift_in};

-The most complicated UNOPTFLAT path we’ve seen was due to low bits of a bus being generated from an always statement that consumed high bits of the same bus processed by another series of always blocks.
+The most complicated UNOPTFLAT path we’ve seen was due to low bits of a bus generated from an always statement that consumed high bits of the same bus processed by another series of always blocks.
 The fix is the same; split it into two separate signals generated from each block.

-Another way to resolve this warning is to add a
+).Another way to resolve this warning is to add a

 /*verilator split_var*/

 metacomment described above.
 This will cause the variable to be split internally, potentially resolving the conflict.
-If you run with –report-unoptflat Verilator will suggest possible candidates for/*verilator split_var*/
+If you run with--report-unoptflat

-The UNOPTFLAT warning may also occur where outputs from a block of logic are independent, but occur in the same always block.
+.The UNOPTFLAT warning may also occur where outputs from a block of logic are independent, but occur in the same always block.
 To fix this, use the

 /*verilator isolate_assignments*/

-metacomment described above.To assist in resolving UNOPTFLAT, the option
+To assist in resolving UNOPTFLAT, the option

 --report-unoptflat

 can be used, which will provide suggestions for variables that can be split up, and a graph of all the nodes connected in the loop.
-See the Arguments section for more details.Ignoring this warning will only slow simulations, it will simulate correctly.
+See the Arguments section for more details.Ignoring this warning will only slow simulations; it will simulate correctly.

 -